Divyadharshinee/sql-booking-system/README.md

 ## 🗂️ File Contents

-All project logic is contained in the file:Project 1.sql
+All project logic is contained in the file:sql_booking_system_project.sql

 ## 🛠️ Technologies Used